On March 21, 2019, Governor Kristi Noem signed bills into law that put major restrictions on when women can have abortions.

 No more surprises.
 This will make it clear to women exactly what is about to happen.
 Hopefully, there will be plain and clear language of what will happen to her and her preborn child if she plans to go through with it.
 Signing a piece of paper saying that you will end the life of your child can definitely sway some hearts into keep the baby.
 Having their signature forever on their medical record that they had an abortion is stirring.
 This is a small, but impactful, way to change minds.

-House Resolution 1055 requires parental notification and agreement before the use of an order to withhold resuscitation from certain patients.
+House Bill 1055 requires parental notification and agreement before the use of an order to withhold resuscitation from certain patients.

 Much like Bill 72, this would require consent or a signature not to resuscitate a baby born alive.
 In my opinion, signing off on this may be harder than simply signing off on an abortion.
 To sign or consent to this would be to deny the baby’s humanity which it so deserves.
 Coming to terms with this and signing on the dotted line to refuse medical treatment for a defenseless tiny human is beyond words.
 Hopefully no woman will have the heart to sign such a consent form.

-House Resolution 1177 requires pregnant women to be offered the opportunity to view a sonogram and hear the fetus' heartbeat prior to an abortion.
+House Bill 1177 requires pregnant women to be offered the opportunity to view a sonogram and hear the fetus’ heartbeat prior to an abortion.

 This might be the most powerful of them all.
 As we know, some women change their minds once they see their baby or hear their heartbeat because of all the misinformation they receive from the public about abortions.
 Giving a preborn child humanity is sometimes the push that a woman needs to make the right decision.
 Babies are conceived with unique human DNA and does not turn into a human magically during a certain trimester.
 The sonogram proves this and abortion providers know this.
 That is why they never want to show the mother her baby on that screen.
 If they do show the baby, it is always a top-down photo of the head only so they can see how big the skull is for pricing.

-House Resolution 1190 provides reporting requirements related to abortions, including the number of women who used the requirements of HR 1177 to view a sonogram or hear a heartbeat.
+House Bill 1190 provides reporting requirements related to abortions, including the number of women who used the requirements of HR 1177 to view a sonogram or hear a heartbeat.

 Planned parenthood and other abortion providers do not want the public knowing numbers on how many women change their minds once they see their baby.
 They want to keep us in the dark and lead us to believe that it is just another medical procedure.
 They want their evilness to stay hidden in the dark and these reports shine a bright light into the deception that they have been able to keep up for so long.

-House Resolution 1193 which makes it a Class B felony to cause an abortion against a pregnant woman's will.
+House Bill 1193 which makes it a Class B felony to cause an abortion against a pregnant woman’s will.

 South Dakota may be cold during winter months, but if you want to live in the most pro-life state there’s plenty of room.
 I have visited that beautiful state in the past.
 It is truly a wonder to see.